sophi-li/OKRs-self-learning/README.md

 ## Why use OKRs?
 - Focus and accountability over three month increments.
 - OKRs are *not* a task list!
-When designed right, ambitious OKRs help keep you motivated!
+When designed right, ambitious OKRs help keep you motivated and on track your progress!

 ## How to use it
-Feel free to use [my OKRs spreadsheet][https://docs.google.com/spreadsheets/u/1/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit?pli=1#gid=0]  as a template for your own self study plan.
+Feel free to use (my OKRs spreadsheet)[https://docs.google.com/spreadsheets/u/1/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit?pli=1#gid=0]  as a template for your own self study plan.
 1. Brainstorm possible objectives, using the question, "Where do you want to go?", as a guide.
 2. Narrow down your objectives to 5-6.
 3. Brainstorm possible KRs, using the the question, "How will I pace myself to see if I am getting there?", as a guide.